Dendrobium

 Also Known As: Dendrobium Nobile, Orchid

-Organs/Systems: Stamina, Muscles, Stomach
+Organs/Systems: Stamina, Muscles, Digestive

 Key Actions: Mild Analgesic, Antipyretic, Adaptogen, Tonic, Astringent, Anti-inflammatory, Stimulant